 Why are Dual SIM smartphones useful?
 The advantages of Dual SIM!

-For some people, having a Dual SIM smartphone can be very useful.
-Take, for instance, businessmen and women who tend to have one phone number for their work and another number for their personal contacts.
+For some people, having a Dual SIM smartphone can be useful.
+Take, for instance, businessmen and women who tend to have one phone number for their work and another number for their friends and family.
 A business person can either use two different smartphones, one for work and one for personal use, or use a Dual SIM smartphone, with both phone numbers active on it.
 Having one smartphone to carry around is more comfortable than carrying two smartphones.

-Another benefit is that you can use two mobile providers simultaneously if your phone is not locked into a specific network.
-This means that you can get more mobile coverage.
+Another benefit is that you can use two mobile providers simultaneously if your phone is not locked into a specific network, which means that you can get more mobile coverage.
 If you travel a lot abroad, you can use one SIM card in your home country and the other SIM slot for cards you purchase in the countries you travel to, for better or cheaper coverage.

+How does Dual SIM work?
 What types of Dual SIM modes are there?
-What is the difference between Dual Active and Dual Standby?

-If you decide to purchase a Dual SIM smartphone, you should know that there are several types of Dual SIM implementations and some are better than others.
-The most common types of Dual SIM implementations are:
+If you decide to purchase a Dual SIM smartphone, you should know that there are several types of Dual SIM implementations that work differently, and some are better than others.
+These are the types of Dual SIM implementations available:

-- Dual SIM Single Standby (Passive) - it is the worst implementation of the Dual SIM technology, and it is usually used in affordable phones.
+- Dual SIM Single Standby (Passive) - this is the worst implementation of the Dual SIM technology, and affordable phones commonly use it.
 A Dual SIM Passive phone is capable of using two different SIM cards, but only one of them can be active at any time.
-That means that one SIM card will work, but the other will be unreachable.
-To use the second SIM card, you need to activate it manually, and the first SIM is deactivated when you do that.
-This implementation is not found in smartphones, but in classic mobile phones.
+That means that when one SIM card works, the other is unreachable.
+To use the second SIM card, you need to activate it manually, and the first SIM deactivates when you do that.
+You do not find this implementation in smartphones, just older mobile phones.

 To make it easier for you to understand the differences between the different kinds of Dual SIM implementations, we created this simple comparison table: